 LMI Family in Hungary

-Typically children available are 5 years of age and up to age 15.
+Typically children available are 2 years of age and up to age 14.
 Many sibling groups are available.
-Many children under 5 years of age have specific medical issues such as orthopedic, hearing, eyesight etc. and some correctable medical surgical issues.
+There are children under 5 years of age that have specific medical issues such as orthopedic, hearing, eyesight etc. and some correctable medical surgical issues.
 Most of the children in sibling groups are toddler age and up.
 Poverty, financial issues, death and unstable family environments are why children have been abandoned.
 Most all the children in the orphanages are abandoned by their birth parents.
 There are so many deserving and beautiful children in this country that desperately need homes and families to call their own.

 The ethnic background of most of the children available is Caucasian Hungarian and Roma ancestry and children typically appear with dark hair, eyes and fair to olive complexion.